Jakub-Wysocki/distance_measure/README.md

 # distance_measure
 ## About
 Simple program that measures distance using HC-SR04 ultrasonic sensor.
-This project uses Arduino Uno witch ATmega328P microprocessor and it is written in clear C.
+This project uses Arduino Uno with ATmega328P microprocessor.
+It is written bare metal, it do not use neither Arduino library or any RTOS.

+## Status

+This is a project I made on univeristy.
+It would be nice to provide specific config file for pinout and refactor the code for clarity

 ## Pinout